Google

 des Anglais

-The Promenade des Anglais runs along the coast and is the best known road in Nice.
-The promenade is dotted with fancy hotels, museums and a casino.
+The Promenade des Anglais runs along the coast and is amongst the best known roads in Nice.
+The promenade is dotted with hotels, from fancy to standard, cafés and some casinos.
 The Hotel Le Negresco is particularly well known and opulent.
 Go inside and take a look, you won't miss the crystal chandelier by Baccarat.

 Vieux Nice

 Vieux Nice or Old Nice is a labyrinth of recently renovated ochre, yellow and pale houses.
 The old town offers the visitor the inner charms of a Mediterranean city.
-Of particular interest are the Cathedrale de Ste Reparate, the Place Garibaldi and the array of art on display almost everywhere.
+Of particular interest are the Cathedrale de Ste Reparate, the Place Garibaldi, the Saturday Morning Flower Market and the array of art on display almost everywhere.

 Cimiez